David Saltzberg: Scientific consultancy

-Saltzberg is also known for his work as technical director on the CBS comedy The Big Bang Theory.
-In addition to reviewing and correcting scripts with technical errors, Saltzberg added complex formulae to whiteboards on set.
-David also had established scientists visit the set of The Big Bang Theory through his "Geek of the Week" program.
-He has also been a science consultant on the WGN America series Manhattan.
+Saltzberg was a technical director for the CBS comedy The Big Bang Theory.
+In addition to reviewing and correcting scripts with technical errors, Saltzberg added complex formulas to whiteboards on set.
+He also arranged for established scientists to visit the set of The Big Bang Theory through his "Geek of the Week" program.
+Saltzberg also served as a science consultant on the WGN America series Manhattan, and the 2023 film Oppenheimer.